-- 5.1 The combination will use the same vehicle for all three phases. - Vehicles will be of a marathon or three-phase type.
+5.1 The combination will use the same vehicle for all three phases.

+- 5.2 Vehicles will be of a marathon or three-phase type.
 Pneumatic tyres are permitted but scurry vehicles are NOT permitted.
-Vehicles may have two or four wheels. - 5.3 Grooms are recommended to stand on the back step in the obstacles and must do so on four wheel vehicles. - 5.4 Minimum weights do not apply but all vehicles must be of a construction suitable for the competition.

-- 5.5 The minimum width for all phases of the competition is 125cm.
+Vehicles may have two or four wheels. - 5.3 Grooms are recommended to stand on the back step in the cones and obstacles and must do so on four wheel vehicles. - 5.4 Minimum weights do not apply but all vehicles must be of a construction suitable for the competition. - 5.5 The minimum width for all phases of the competition is 125cm.
 This is measured at ground level on the widest part of the rear wheels.
-Width extensions by 'wheel hoops', or 'scurry bars' are not allowed. - 5.6 There is no maximum width requirement, but note that cones widths will not be increased for any over-width vehicles. - 5.7 Vehicles may be measured at any stage during the competition.
+Width extensions by 'wheel hoops', or 'scurry bars' are not allowed.
+Notwithstanding article 10.2, any carriage with a wheel width of less than 125cm is not permitted to compete as it is considered a safety issue and will be eliminated. - 5.6 There is no maximum width requirement, but note that cones widths will not be increased for any over-width vehicles. - 5.7 Vehicles may be measured at any stage during the competition.